 The main function initializes Rhino with the ACCESS_KEY and context file, then sets up the audio recorder to capture microphone input.

-Process Voice Commands in Real Time
+Process User Voice Commands

 Rhino continuously processes audio frames from the microphone.
 When a voice command is finalized, the cooking guide displays the recognized intent and executes the corresponding action.